3 Typical Learning Mistakes in Further Education and How to Avoid Them

 Trainer

-Further education can be so simple – when learners do not (unconsciously) make mistakes that hinder the learning process.
-If you, as a trainer, know these 3 typical learning mistakes, you can help your participants learn relaxed at last.
+Continuing education can be so easy – if learners do not (unconsciously) make mistakes that make the learning process more difficult.
+If you, as a trainer, know these 3 typical learning mistakes, you can help your participants finally learn with ease.

-The success of a training or coaching depends not only on you as a professional, but is also influenced by the motivation and methodology of your participants – learning mistakes often stand in the way.
+The success of a training session or coaching does not depend only on you as a professional, but is also influenced by the motivation and methodology of your participants – learning mistakes often get in the way.

-In the list of typical learning mistakes at modu-learn, I have found myself more than once.
-Both during my studies and later in my career, I probably made every mistake at least once – and thus made my life harder.
-Unfortunately, learners often only notice such mistakes afterwards.
+In the list of typical learning mistakes at modu-learn, I definitely found myself more than once.
+Both during my studies and later in my professional life, I probably made every mistake at least once – and made life difficult for myself as a result.
+Unfortunately, as a learner, you often only notice such mistakes afterward.

-So that you, as a trainer, can recognize typical learning mistakes of your participants in the future, here is a summary of my Top 3 typical learning mistakes I often experience in further education – including suggestions on how to avoid them in your training:
+So that you, as a trainer, can recognize your participants' typical learning mistakes in the future, here is a summary of my top 3 typical learning mistakes that I often encounter in continuing education – including suggestions on how to avoid them in your trainings:

-With intensive training over one or more days, the brain's performance limit is quickly reached.
-Concentration wanes, and information doesn't stick in the head.
-Nevertheless, many learners tend to overload themselves.
+During intensive trainings over one or more days, the brain's performance limit is quickly reached.
+Concentration fades, and the information doesn't stick in your head.
+Nevertheless, many learners tend to overexert themselves.

-Strategy: A maximum of 6 hours a day, the brain is capable of learning.
-So, design your training days to be shorter than 6 hours and plan enough breaks.
-To shorten your training day, you can also offer theoretical content in a supplementary online course.
-This way, you spread the learning load over several days.
-If you offer an online course, also remind your participants within the course after each learning unit to take breaks 🙂
+Strategy: The brain can learn for a maximum of 6 hours a day.
+So it is better to keep your training days shorter than 6 hours and schedule enough breaks.
+To shorten your training day, you can also offer theoretical content in a companion online course.
+This spreads the learning workload over several days.
+If you offer an online course, also remind your participants in the course after each learning unit to take breaks 🙂

 Feste Pausen sind auch in Online-Trainings wichtig, um aufnahmefähig zu bleiben.

-Fixed breaks are also important in online training to remain receptive.
+Fixed breaks are also important in online trainings to remain receptive.

-Most trainings or workshops are quite extensive.
-Consequently, your participants need to internalize a lot of learning material in a short time.
-Many participants learn without structure, timeline, or consideration for breaks.
-Long-term learning effect – not happening.
+Most trainings or courses are quite extensive.
+Accordingly, participants have to internalize a lot of material in a short time.
+Many participants learn without structure, schedule, or consideration for breaks.
+Long-term learning effect – none.

 Strategy: Your training or seminar days are probably well planned.
 Therefore, you should focus on the preparation and follow-up.
 Ideally, create a plan for the first weeks after the training together with your participants.
-Define the order of the topics and offer targeted learning impulses and exercises.
-This will bring structure to the important transfer from the training room to everyday life.
+Set the order of the topics and offer targeted learning prompts and exercises.
+This will bring structure to the important transfer from the training room into everyday life.

 Beispiel für einen Lernplan im Online-Kurs.
 Quelle: blink.it-Lernplattform